Brandon Crawford Player Props: Giants vs. Tigers

 Brandon Crawford At The Plate

-- Crawford is batting .206 with a double, two home runs and five walks.
+- Crawford is hitting .205 with a double, two home runs and five walks.

-- In four of 10 games this year (40.0%), Crawford has reached safely via hit, and that includes multiple hits twice.
+- In five of 11 games this year (45.5%), Crawford has reached safely via hit, and that includes multiple hits twice.

-- In three games this year (30.0%), Crawford has picked up an RBI, including two games with multiple runs batted in.
+- Crawford has driven in a run in three games this year (27.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.